Symptoms and Diagnosis

 Can syphilis be cured?

-Yes — with penicillin G. Early-stage syphilis is cured with a single injection.
+Yes — with penicillin G at every stage.
+Early-stage syphilis is cured with a single injection.
 Later-stage syphilis requires multiple doses.
 Damage from tertiary syphilis cannot be reversed, but progression is halted with treatment.

 Don’t Know What Could Be Causing Your Symptoms?